martintrollip/flutter_notes/README.md

-TODO Martin add recommendations like arb and other features TODO more well defined exceptions from the remote source and handling TODO Martin setup github action and a status badge
+TODO Martin add recommendations like arb and other features TODO more well defined exceptions from the remote source and handling TODO Martin setup github action and a status badge TODO Martin snap bar for errors and success messages